Onboard your team to Trello

 Workspaces are a place where information can easily be found, shared, and collaborated on.

 When you join Trello you are automatically added to a Workspace.
 In this space you can create up to 10 boards for free.
-To create a board within a Workspace, click on the + sign in the top right corner of Trello or “Create new board” from the Boards tab in your Workspace.
+To create a board within a Workspace, click on the “Create” button from the top menu in your Workspace.

 Onboard your teammates.